sifferhans/dotmin/README.md

 Now you need to add the script to your application.

 ```
-<script src="path/to/file/snippette.js"></script>
+<script src="path/to/file/dotmin.js"></script>

 // Other scripts here
 ```
-Make sure you put the snippette script BEFORE other script tags.
+Make sure you put the dotmin script BEFORE other script tags.

 ## Getting Started